 Colleges and technical institutes offer a range of applied programs that typically prepare you for a career.
 Students work toward a:

-certificate, or
+Certificate, or

-applied degree.
+Applied degree.

 Some colleges also offer apprenticeship training for trades.
 The hybrid “university college” may also offer undergraduate degrees.
+Class sizes are typically smaller than in universities.
+And tuition fees are usually less expensive.

 Private Colleges